 During 2016 AGM successfully completed the exploratory phase of its development program with Airbus Defence and Space.
 The program work is covered under a secrecy agreement but is targeted at using the unique properties of graphene in satellites.
 Based on the success of the initial work both parties are now collaborating on a final product development phase, with a desired target to qualify the material for flight use and first application by the end of 2017 or early 2018.

-Following 18 months of intensive joint product development between AGM and SHD Composites Ltd (SHD), SHD will officially launch an industry leading graphene enhanced epoxy prepreg system – MTC9800 – at JEC World exhibition (Paris, March 14-16 2017).
+Following 18 months of intensive joint product development between AGM and SHD Composites Ltd (SHD), SHD officially launched an industry leading graphene enhanced epoxy prepreg system – MTC9800.

 MTC9800 has already been test-marketed in production volumes to launch customers and is supported by a strong mechanical database that demonstrates outstanding mechanical properties, particularly in fracture toughness, interlaminar shear strength and compression performance.
 MTC9800 is suitable for a range of industrial applications, particularly where customers are looking to further reduce part weight and extend life over repeated loading cycles.
 Anticipated early industrial outlets include Motorsport, Sporting Goods and Renewable Energy, amongst others.